CSCfi/csc-user-guide/docs/apps/r-env.md

 You can also run R scripts non-interactively using batch job files.
 This is particularly useful for jobs that require multiple cores or a lot of memory.
 See this [link](../computing/running/creating-job-scripts.md) for detailed information on how to prepare batch jobs.
 Information on submitting array jobs can be found [here](../computing/running/array-jobs.md).

 Below is an example for submitting a single-processor R batch job on Puhti.
 Note that the `test` partition is used here (which has a time limit of 15 minutes and is used for testing purposes only).
+Also notice that it's possible to list a project-specific temporary directory in `/scratch/<project>`, which may be useful when running memory-intensive jobs.

 ```
 #!/bin/bash -l